‘Evan’s Very Professional, He Has A Presence Within The Room’ – Murphy

 “They are getting the physicality when they are in the AIL.
 We want to bring them to the speed, and the mixture of both is where we’ll hopefully be before the Six Nations.”

-The freshly-announced Ireland Under-20 squad trained with Clontarf’s AIL team last night, and they will move on to Belfast for a short training camp next week, which will include a session with Queen’s University at Kingspan Stadium.
+The freshly-announced Ireland Under-20 squad trained with Clontarf’s AIL team earlier in the week, and they will move on to Belfast for a short training camp next week, which will include a session with Queen’s University at Kingspan Stadium.

 Willie Faloon (defence and lineout coach) and Aaron Dundon (scrum and contact coach) are continuing in their coaching roles, while the backs coach position – vacated by Mark Sexton who now works with Connacht Rugby – has been filled by former Ireland international Ian Keatley.